 And I wouldn't take it all that seriously, probably.

-It doesn't mean I really don't want Trump to win re-election, but I think you're saying get Coulter to start talking about running to get Trump back on the straight and narrow?
+But it doesn't mean I really don't want Trump to win reelection, but I think you're saying get Coulter to start talking about running to get Trump back on the straight and narrow.

 Well, even if she needs to run, I don't think that it would be harmful for us to have a healthy GOP primary based on the issues and hold Trump accountable.